nightscout/nightscout.github.io/docs/troubleshoot/troublehoot.md

 If you lost your authenticator use the recovery codes (that you hopefully saved when [securing your account)](../../vendors/heroku/).

 If you lost or don't have anymore access to the email you used to create your Heroku account you will need to deploy a new Nightscout site.
-You can use the same GitHub account and the same MongodB Atlas database you currently have but will have to change the name as it's already in use.
+You can use the same GitHub account and the same MongodB Atlas database you currently have but will have to use another Nightscout site name in Heroku as the current one is already in use.
 First [recover your connection string](../../troubleshoot/connection_string/#recover-your-connection-string), and proceed to [creating a new Nightscout](../../nightscout/new_user/) **skipping Step 3**.

 </br>